Make Your Own Addon

 Running this command will generate a basic addon directory in your local path:

-$ ls mongondb
+$ ls mongodb

 NOTES.cue README.md definitions metadata.yaml parameter.cue resources schemas template.cue views